skirino/slides/slides/raft_fleet/slides.md

 ### Summary

 - Process programming in Erlang/Elixir is fun
-- Proper separation of concerns and thorough testing in each layer are the only way to keep our sanity
+- Proper separation of concerns and thorough testing in each layer are the only way to keep our sanity!